Rohitbadekar-639/LMS-frontend/README.md

-README.md for LMS Frontend Application
+# LMS Frontend Application - README
-This README file provides instructions on how to set up and run the LMS Frontend application.
+This README file provides instructions on how to set up and run the LMS Frontend application, a React application that serves as the user interface for a Learning Management System.

-Prerequisites
+# Prerequisites
-Node.js and npm (or yarn) installed on your system.
-You can download them from https://nodejs.org/en Setting Up the Project
+## Node.js and npm (or yarn) installed on your system.
+You can download them from https://nodejs.org/en
+## Setting Up the Project
-Clone the Repository:
+## Clone the Repository:

 Open your terminal and navigate to the directory where you want to clone the project.
-Use the following command to clone the repository from GitHub:
+Use the following command to clone the repository from

+GitHub:

 Bash
 git clone https://github.com/YOUR_USERNAME/lms-frontend.git